Join the Great Dane Care Newsletter!

 Yearly Check-ups

 A routine office visit at the vet will typically cost between $20-$75.
-This means it is not expensive to get your dog to the vet at least once a year.
+This means getting your dog to the vet at least once a year is not expensive.

 During the puppy stages, when vaccinations are needed, you may need to go a little more frequently than that.
 On the whole, a visit every year is worth your dog’s weight in gold!
 And we all know that’s a fair amount of weight when it comes to a Great Dane 😉